ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

   PASS
   ok  	github.com/your-github-username/tutorials/addition-gaps/cmd/test-addition	0.007s

 If not, you will be able to see where any errors are located.
-A pass here tell us that your CPU code is compatible with the Go compiler.
+A pass here tells us that your CPU code is compatible with the Go compiler.

 Check and then simulate your code
 ----------------------------------